Introduction to MySQL FIND_IN_SET()

 Looking for a simple example and its output as follows:

 The FIND_IN_SET() function provides the position of the first argument ‘h’ as found in the sequence of values as the second argument of the function.

 Example showing Negativity of MySQL FIND_IN_SET() function:

-Taking the previous table into account, we will show the result value of the function as empty when MySQL returns false if the substring is not found in the list values as the second argument.
-Thus, here to negate the MySQL function FIND_IN_SET(), we will apply the MySQL NOT operator.
+Considering the previous table, the result value of the function will be empty when MySQL returns false.
+This occurs when the substring specified in the first argument is not found in the list of values provided as the second argument.
+Thus, we will apply the MySQL NOT operator to negate the MySQL function FIND_IN_SET().
 Finally, we will illustrate the query example with FIND_IN_SET() function using the NOT operator also to search the collection that does not match the PHP subject in the table values:

 SELECT ColName, Subjects FROM Collection WHERE FIND_IN_SET('PHP', Subjects);

-As you can view that there is no output produced as a collection because, in the list of values from column Subjects, the FIND_IN_SET() function has not found any matched substring as given in the first argument.
+As you can see, no output is produced as a collection because, in the list of values from column Subjects, the FIND_IN_SET() function has not found any matched substring as given in the first argument.